ViennaRNA/ViennaRNA/README.md

 data, thanks to W. B. Langdon for providing the modified code).
 Consequently, the time required to assess the minimum of all multibranch loop decompositions is reduced up to about one half compared to the runtime of the original implementation.
+This feature is enabled by default since version 2.4.11 and a dispatcher ensures that the correct implementation will be selected at runtime.
-To make use of this piece of code you need a CPU capable to handle SSE4.1 instructions and enable the feature at compile-time using the following configure flag:
+If for any reason you want to disable this feature at compile-time use the following configure flag

 ```
-./configure --enable-sse
+./configure --disable-simd
 ```

 #### Link Time Optimization (LTO)